tildeleb/hrff/README.md

 	}

 ##Bugs
 The are a few conlicts with hex numbers.
 Is "0x1d" 30 or 1 deci?
 Similar conflicts occur with exa, deka, femto, and atto.
 I suspect hex numbers aren't very useful with mutiplicative suffixes so the conflict is now resolved if favor of the suffix.
 I think that's acceptable.
-It could be fixed by allowing or even forcing a space between the number and then suffix.
+It could be fixed by allowing or even forcing a space between the number and the suffix.
 I'll take feedback on that issue.
-I'm considering optionally allowing the space with quotes.
+I'm considering optionally allowing the space.